BSG-Africa/blog/_posts/2016-01-26-study-group.md

 We recently  started a little study group at a client.
 The group consisted of 7 developers of different levels from junior to senior developers.
 The study group undertook to study the book [Java 8 lambdas](http://shop.oreilly.com/product/0636920030713.do) by Richard Warburton.
 The study group met weekly for an hour.

-In this blog I will share reasons for the formation of the study group, how the study group was conducted and interesting findings from the study group. <more>
+In this blog I will share reasons for the formation of the study group, how the study group was conducted and interesting findings from the study group. <!--more-->

 ###Reasons for the study group
 Firstly let us look at the WHY behind the formation of the study group.